 As someone who loves to cook and eat, wine is a big part of enjoying food.
 There is nothing better than enjoying a nice glass of red wine as you prepare a gourmet red sauce and then sitting down experience how the flavor of your wine enhances the meal!
 And as someone involved in the lifelong pursuit of Ultimate Wellness I’ve always been concerned about what I put in my body.

 This is one of the reasons I really wanted to write a review for using Dry Farm Wines on the keto diet.
-It gave me a chance to explore what’s in wine and why it may or may not be compatible with keto.
+It gave me a chance to explore what’s in low sugar wine and why it may or may not be compatible with keto.

 Of course, since alcohol is technically a poison, one could argue you shouldn’t have it at all.
 However, the same goes for so many things we consume that aren’t so good for us like donuts, cookies, etc. Moderation is key and thankfully a healthy liver is designed to process toxins.